UNC-Libraries/SCTS-Documentation/Audiovisual Materials.md

 Once your spreadsheet is complete, you can copy and paste the necessary lines or cells into the collection's XML finding aid.

-Below are further suggestions on how to code an AV item at a minimum and moderate level.
+Below are further suggestions on how to code an AV items at a minimum and moderate level.

 ### Minimum (required):